Kyle8973/Password-Manager/README.md

 This Is A Web-Based Password Manager Application That Allows Users To Generate, Save, View, And Delete Passwords Securely.
 The App Encrypts Stored Passwords, Ensuring That Only An Admin Can View The Saved Passwords

 ## Features:
+- **User-Generated Admin Password:** Create An Admin Password Of Your Choice During The Initital Setup That Is Encrypted And Stored Securely In The Database
 - **Generate Strong Passwords**: Create Random Passwords With Customisable Length And Character Types (Uppercase, Lowercase, Numbers, Symbols)
 - **Save Passwords**: Save Generated Passwords Along With Website And Username Information
 - **View Passwords**: Admins Can View Saved Passwords After Entering The Admin Password